FelixSchwarz/pyzmail/docs/source/index.rst

 **pyzmail** is a **high level** mail library for Python.
-It provides functions and classes that help for **reading**, **composing** and **sending** emails. **pyzmail** exists because their is no reasons that handling mails with Python would be more difficult than with popular mail clients like Outlook or Thunderbird.
+It provides functions and classes that help for **reading**, **composing** and **sending** emails. **pyzmail** exists because there is no reason that handling mails with Python should be more difficult than with popular mail clients like Outlook or Thunderbird.
 **pyzmail** hides the complexity of the MIME structure and MIME encoding/decoding.
 It also make the problems of the internationalization